henro25/simple-chat/rpc-notebook.md

 ### Conclusion
-Our benchmarking results show a clear trade-off between speed/size efficiency (Custom Protocol) and scalability/maintainability (gRPC).
+Our benchmarking results show a slight trade-off between size efficiency (Custom Protocol) (especially for smaller messages) and scalability/maintainability (gRPC).
 We conclude that Custom Protocol is best for speed-critical, lightweight messaging apps and gRPC is better for scalable, structured applications with complex data.
 Moving forward, we might also explore hybrid solutions where Custom Protocol is used for real-time messaging, while gRPC is used for backend services that might balance performance with flexibility.

 ---